sparors/ussd-docs/source/docs/using-decision.md

 ---
 # Creating Links with decision {#using-decision}

 A decision instance is already provided in the state class.
 There is a $decision property, an instance of `Sparors\Ussd\Menu`.
-The class provide you with simple and needed functions for selecting the next class.
+The class provides you with simple and needed functions for selecting the next class.

 ## Available Methods